 4. Bye-bye Wax Bloom and Build-up!
 Hello Vibrancy!

-Pros: One of the biggest advantages is because these pencils are oil-based, you will not be dealing with wax bloom nor wax build-up.
-Can you tell wax bloom is a pet peeve of mine? lol
+One of the biggest advantages is that these pencils are oil-based, so you will not be dealing with wax bloom nor wax build-up.
+Yay!

-Regarding lightfastness, an overwhelming majority of them, 75% are very good or excellent, another 6 are rated good.
+Regarding lightfastness, 75% are very good or excellent, another 6 are rated good.
 Only 6 are a 3 or below.
 This is really very good for lightfastness.

 5. More Bang for the Buck

-Pros: This may be an obvious conclusion but I’ll state it anyway.
+This may be an obvious conclusion, but I’ll state it anyway.
 With the pencils being all pigment, you are getting way, way more pigment.
 In fact, I read it’s approximately 5 times the amount you get in a regular colored pencil.
-What could be better?
+What could be better in terms of value?

 Tip: If you want to save the shavings every time you sharpen, you can use an egg carton (2 for 24 colors) to separate and save the shavings.
 Then whenever you want to use them, you can easily grab them.
 And when you rub the pigment shavings into the paper, oh my!
 Such intensity (as shown here).

-Koh-i-Noor woodless colored pencils are simply irresistibly delightful to use, well-made and perform so well.
-I rate these quite high not only because of these reasons but also because they are very affordable.
+Koh-i-Noor woodless colored pencils are simply and irresistibly delightful to use, are well-made, and perform so well.
+I rate these quite high not only because of these reasons, but also because they are very affordable.
 Honestly, I don’t know why artists wouldn’t have a pack of these in their art box!

-Thanks for reading, please share if liked the article and/or you found it helpful.
+Thanks for reading, please share if you liked the article and/or you found it helpful.
 I welcome any comments or questions in the box below.
-Don’t worry your email address will not show on the comment and will never be shared.
+Don’t worry, your email address will not show on the comment and will never be shared.